radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 | Cluster.name | Must match value of the first node’s properties file.
 | Node.follower.only | If the node is a follower only, this value must be set to true.
 Otherwise, set to false.
 | Node.use.local.zk | If the node’s local Zookeeper is going to be a part of the ensemble, set this to true.
 Otherwise, set this to false, indicating that an external Zookeeper ensemble is used.
-Zk.connstring | If local Zookeeper is used, enter the Zookeeper server and port (e.g. zk1:2181) running in the existing cluster.
-If external Zookeeper is used, include the hostnames of the machines in the external Zookeeper ensemble in a comma-separated list: (e.g.zk1:2181,zk2:2181,zk3:2181)
+Zk.connstring | If local Zookeeper is used, only enter the Zookeeper server and port for one node (e.g. zk1:2181) running in the existing cluster.
+Do not list all Zookeeper servers. <br><br> If external Zookeeper is used, include the hostnames of the machines in the external Zookeeper ensemble in a comma-separated list: (e.g.zk1:2181,zk2:2181,zk3:2181)

+>[!note]
->**Note – In follower nodes’ properties file, properties that follow “Parameters below are only relevant for the first node” may safely be deleted.**
+>In follower nodes’ properties file, properties that follow “Parameters below are only relevant for the first node” may safely be deleted.

 In the following image, the properties file is edited for configuring a follower node (not a follower-only node).

 ![An image showing ](Media/Image2.18.jpg)

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – The silent installer does not validate property values in the properties file.
+>The silent installer does not validate property values in the properties file.
 Invalid values may cause the installation to fail.
-Verify your property values prior to executing the silent install command.**
+Verify your property values prior to executing the silent install command.

 5. From a command prompt, navigate to <RLI_HOME>/bin folder and use the following syntax to install RadiantOne using the properties file that was customized in step 4 above.